jlpteaching/ECS201A/hw1/hw1.rst

 Finally, you will describe the changes in performance between your tests.

-Include a PDF named ``report.pdf`` in your submission.
+Include a PDF in the main level of your submission.
+*Do not archive the PDF with the rest of your files.
+Keep it separate.*
 This file will contain your observations and conclusions from the experiment.

-It should contain answers to the following questions:
+Answer the following questions in your report.

 #.
 What metric should you use to compare the performance between different system configurations?
 Why?
 #.
 Which CPU model is more sensitive to changing the CPU frequency?
 Why?